Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 The Company’s approach to addressing business risks is comprehensive and includes periodic review of

-such risks and has established a framework for mitigating controls and reporting mechanism of such risks.
+such risks and has established a framework for mitigating controls and reporting mechanisms of such risks.

 Some of the risks that the Company is exposed to are: (i) Financial Risk (ii) Regulatory Risks (iii) Human